AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

 **Version 1.8.3**

+- When a spacecraft is the target of the Main Camera, the Main Camera will track the spacecraft in that spacecraft’s Hill Frame provided that there is a parent body in the sim.
+If there is only a spacecraft in the messages or if the camera target is a celestial body, the default inertial frame tracking and offset of the target by the Main Camera will occur.
 - added ability to show FPS under ``Time`` menu
 - added command line argument ``-saveMetrics`` to record the rendering times to the file ``~/VizardData/opNavMetrics.txt``